-Studies have consistently shown that when asked what feature is most significant in determining whether a person is considered to be attractive the face is listed first.
+Different studies of the principles of smile design have consistently shown that when asked what feature is most significant in determining whether a person is considered to be attractive the face is listed first.
 And when asked what facial feature is most important, it is their smile that comes to the top of the list.
 What is considered beautiful is based on standard aesthetic principles about balance and symmetry between teeth, eyes and the rest of the face.

 These features include facial aesthetics, gingival (gum) aesthetics, macro aesthetics and micro aesthetics.

-Smile Design Process & Analysis
+Principles of Smile Design Process & Analysis

 Smile design should involve the evaluation of certain elements in a specific order;